Marketing systems

 Head of Sales / Sales Ops

-When handoff from marketing is inconsistent and leads are lost between first interest, qualification and account manager follow-up.
+When handoff from marketing is inconsistent and leads are lost between first interest, qualification and follow-up.

 COO / founder in a growing B2B team

-When marketing can no longer scale through manual effort and needs measurable workflows, clear ownership and operating artifacts.
+When marketing can no longer scale through manual effort and needs measurable workflows and clear ownership.

 What the project includes